dipstef/funlib/README.rst

 Funlib
 ======

-Collection of function classes and decorators
+Collection of functions and decorators categorized for different problems.

 Decorators
 ==========